 Annie earned her bachelor’s degree in Sociology from The Colorado College and her master’s degree in Counseling Psychology and Counselor Education from University of Colorado Denver.
-She is a Nationally Certified Counselor and is working on her LPC.
-Annie began her career in counseling as a high school counselor on the Front Range.
-After moving to Steamboat Springs she began working with youth and their families by coordinating the Diversion program for Routt County.
-She believes in the power of the family system.
-Her work is driven by the understanding that the degree of appropriate support our participants receive from family and friends is foundational to their success.
-Annie has lived in Steamboat for the last four years and she considers herself lucky for having three generations of her own family living in town.
-In her free time you will find her with her family, at the Crossfit gym or on the slopes.
+She is a Licensed Addictions Counselor (LAC) and Licensed Professional Counselor (LPC).
+Annie grew up in Southern California and began her career in counseling as a high school counselor in Colorado Springs.
+She believes in the power of the family system and her work is driven by the understanding that the degree of appropriate support our participants receive from family and friends is foundational to their success.
+Annie has lived in Steamboat since 2014 and she considers herself lucky for having three generations of her own family living in town.
+In her free time you will find her with her family, at the gym, on the lake (summer) or the slopes (winter).

 Kim Brooks, CHT

 Kim is a certified Permaculture Design Consultant and has been gardening in the Yampa Valley since 2000.
 She helps individuals, businesses, organizations, and schools design and build high altitude edible food gardens.
 She is also passionate about building community by involving all people in our food system, from educating little sprouts where food comes from to providing our food bank with local, healthy produce.
 She believes gardening is excellent therapy, both physically and mentally.
 As Masanobu Fukuoka says in The One-Straw Revolution,” The ultimate goal of farming is not the growing of crops, but the cultivation and perfection of human beings.”
 Although, good food does often lead to happiness!
 And good ingredients, like fresh locally grown produce, are the first step toward delicious, healthy and healing food.